-ADHD is different for everyone, so there’s no one treatment for all.
+Treating adult ADHD isn't as simple as popping a daily pill.
+ADHD is different for everyone, so there’s no single treatment for all.
 Your care plan will depend on many things, including how the disorder affects your life, other health problems you have, and any medications you take for them.

-Most people who get ADHD treatment take these prescription meds.
-They may help you pay attention longer, and help your brain send and receive signals so you can think more clearly.
+Most people who get ADHD treatment take prescription amphetamines or methylphenidates.
+They might help you pay attention longer and help your brain send and receive signals so you can think more clearly.
 They can keep you from acting on impulse, too.
+These drugs include:

-Once you agree on a medication, your doctor will probably prescribe a low dose and see if it helps your symptoms.
+Your doctor can't know ahead of time which drug will work best for you.
+They'll probably start you out with a low dose and see if it helps ease your symptoms.
 If it doesn’t, you may need to increase the dose slowly or try something else.

-You shouldn’t take stimulants if you have health problems like heart disease, glaucoma, or a history of alcohol or drug abuse.
-If you take an antidepressant, you should talk to your doctor before you take a stimulant, too.
+Stimulants may not be right for you if you have health problems like heart disease, glaucoma, or a history of alcohol or drug abuse.
+Make sure your doctor knows about your medical and psychological history.
+If you take an antidepressant, talk to your doctor before you take a stimulant, too.

-Your doctor might prescribe one of these meds, like atomoxetine (Strattera), if stimulants aren’t right for you.
+Your doctor might prescribe one of these meds, like atomoxetine (Strattera), if stimulants don't work for you or if they aren’t right for you.
 They raise levels of a chemical in the brain that helps control behavior.

 Your doctor might also suggest the antidepressant bupropion (Wellbutrin), but it’s not FDA-approved for adult ADHD.